 So, instead of wasting all those resources, it’s a far better idea to convert the space you already.
 For example, you can remodel your basement or attic.
 Or, if you’re already using that space effectively, there’s another excellent option.
 Convert your garage with the help of builders dublin!
-It already has walls and a ceiling, possibly isolation, and with a few easy steps, you can turn it into a suitable living space.
+It already has walls and a ceiling, and possibly isolation.
+With epoxy flooring and a few easy steps, you can turn it into quite a suitable living space.

 Of course, your decision will depend on many factors and your specific circumstances.
 With that in mind, we’ve prepared a list of things to consider when turning your garage into a living space.

 As with all projects, there are some advantages and downsides to turning your garage into a living area.
 Naturally, a lot will depend on your particular situation as well as your needs and priorities.
 Here’s a list of potential pros and cons.

 - by using a ceiling tv mount you’ll have extra space you can adapt to your needs;

 - you already have a good foundation for the project (walls, ceiling, etc.);